AdobeDocs/campaign-classic.en/help/integrations/using/synchronizing-web-applications.md

 To achieve this, you need:

 * Recipients stored in Campaign v7 database and synchronized with Campaign Standard.
-Refer to the [Synchronizing profiles](../../integrations/using/synchronizing-profiles.md) section.
+Refer to the [Synchronize profiles](../../integrations/using/synchronizing-profiles.md) section.
 * a service and a web application created and published in Campaign v7.
 * the web application must contain a **[!UICONTROL Pre-loading]** activity using the **[!UICONTROL Adobe Campaign encryption]** identification method.

-## Creating the web application and service {#creating-the-web-application-and-service}
+## Create the web application and service {#creating-the-web-application-and-service}

 In Campaign v7, you can create web applications that allow recipients to subscribe to a service.
 The web application and service are designed and stored in Campaign v7 and you can update this service via a Campaign Standard communication.
 To learn more on web applications in Campaign v7, refer to [this section](../../web/using/adding-fields-to-a-web-form.md#subscription-checkboxes).